Ski flying: Events

 The most prestigious event in ski flying is the World Championships, which was first held in Planica in 1972 and has been staged biennially since 1988, in a rotating schedule at all hills except Copper Peak.
 The World Championships replaced various incarnations of International Ski Flying Week, which ran from 1953 to 1989.
 Gold, silver and bronze medals are awarded after two competitions, with the total points winner receiving the title of Ski Flying World Champion.
 A team competition was introduced in 2004, in which medals are also awarded.

 Ski flying events outside of the World Championships are a regular feature on the Ski Jumping World Cup calendar, usually occurring on two or three hills; unusually, the 2018 season staged events on four hills (one as part of the World Championships, three in the World Cup).
-Even more unusually, during the 2021 season, Planica hosted the World Championships near the start of the season, and the World Cup to conclude the season.
+Even more unusually, during the 2021 season which was affected by the COVID-19 pandemic, Planica hosted the World Championships near the start of the season, and the World Cup to conclude the season.

 Because athletes almost always participate in both disciplines, points scored in ski flying also count towards the Ski Jumping World Cup standings.
 From 1991 to 2001, and from 2009 onwards, an additional title and trophy for the Ski Flying World Cup has been awarded at the end of each season to the overall points winner of solely ski flying competitions, even if only one took place.